CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific QA testing capabilities with explicit 'Use when' guidance.
-It includes domain-specific terminology (P0-P4, OWASP, Google Testing Standards) that creates clear distinctiveness, and covers natural trigger terms users would employ when seeking QA assistance.
-The description is comprehensive without being overly verbose.
+This is a strong skill description that clearly articulates specific QA testing capabilities with concrete actions, standards, and metrics.
+It includes explicit 'Use when' guidance with natural trigger terms that users would actually say.
+The description is distinctive enough to avoid conflicts with other skills while being comprehensive about its scope.

 DimensionReasoningScore